phucnsp/blog/_posts/2020-04-30-tesla-nn-in-production.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>In order to deal with such large amount of work with not so many engineers, Andrej has introduced the concept of <code>operation vacation</code> and <code>data engine</code>.</p>
 <p><code>Operation vacation</code> means the engineers might take vacation while the system still operate well.
 They have tried to develop as much automation machinery to support the development of new tasks and remove engineers from that loop.
-They have built infrastructure so that the labeling team, PMs can actually use that infrastructure to create new detectors whenever they have new tasks.
-For every new task, there will be a latency for it to actually work and they know exactly the process for getting a new task to work.
-It is fully automatic.</p>
+The infrastructure has been built so that the labeling team or PMs can actually create new detectors whenever they have new tasks.
+So the process, from starting point of a new detector to actually deploy it, might have a latency but fully automatic.</p>
-<p>Getting an example of new task detecting <code>caution lights</code>.
-Tesla has built a family of prototype infrastructure for different tasks.
-For example this <code>caution lights</code> is treated as landmark task and if it is a member of task family then all the infrastructure for it already in place so they just plug-and-play landmark prototype infrastructure and go through the <code>Data Engine</code>.</p>
+<p>Tesla has built infrastructures for classes of task in order to automate as much as possible.
+Getting an example of a new task detecting <code>caution lights</code> which might be categorized as a landmark task.
+If this task is a member of task family which Tesla has built infrastructure for, then the things is super easy.
+They just need to plug-and-play the prototype infrastructure of landmark task and go through the <code>Data Engine.</code></p>
 <p><img src="/blog/images/copied_from_nb/data/tesla/op_vac_dataengine.png" alt=""></p>

 </div>